dyonemura/CSE151A-Project/README.md

 ---
 # Statement of Collaboration
-David Yonemura: Coder: Coded the exploratory data analysis, only on the entire dataset and not on the specific users and recipes.
+- David Yonemura: Coder: Coded the exploratory data analysis, only on the entire dataset and not on the specific users and recipes.
 Also coded the text clean up, TF-IDF, oversampling, and SGDClassifier code.
+- Jared Jose: Coding: Generated links between users/recipes for possible recommender system, aided in speed-up snippets of data cleaning, TF-IDF generation (optimization), oversampling, MNB Classifier code.
+Wrote write-up for Milestone 3.